sguillia/UrbanBeacon/wxpy/README.txt

 A GUI interface to flash the waypoints from Google maps to the UrbanBeacon device

-This was my first project in Python.
+This was my second project in Python.
 I haven't documented it at the time.

 Pictures to come.
 The program uses wxpython library.